Shakathesaint/dualsense-edge-profile-web-application/README.md

 - **JSON Import/Export** - Export profiles to JSON files for backup and sharing with other users.
 Import profiles from JSON files with automatic validation to ensure data integrity.

+- **Bulk Backup & Restore** - Export all saved profiles at once as a ZIP archive.
+Import multiple profiles from a ZIP file with automatic duplicate renaming.
+Optionally create a shareable link (valid for 72 hours) to easily share your backup with others.

 - **PlayStation Accessories-Style UI** - Complete visual redesign matching Sony's PlayStation Accessories app aesthetic.
 Dark theme with a modern CSS variable system for consistent styling.

 - **Progressive Web App (PWA)** - Install the application on your desktop or mobile device for a native-like experience.
 Works completely offline after the first load—no internet connection required to configure your controller.